 The second digression concerns the Victor's auto-pilot.
 It is always important to keep any aircraft in trim when flying with the auto-pilot engaged but it was especially important on the Victor.
 The auto-pilot height lock, which was supposed to keep a Victor flying at a constant height, was less than totally reliable and would frequently trip out for no obvious reason, even if the aircraft was in trim.
 However, if the aircraft had a nose up or nose down trim when the height lock tripped, the aircraft would naturally go into a climb or descent.
 Height lock trips in Victors were insidious; they sometimes occurred when the aircraft was in trim and then could pass unnoticed if the duty pilot was not completely attending to his duties.

-Moving the fuel around during the scavenge drill always changed the aircraft's C of G (Centre of Gravity).
+Moving large quatities of fuel around during the scavenge drill always changed the aircraft's C of G (Centre of Gravity).
 My co-pilot, instead of doing his proper job of monitoring the auto-pilot and maintaining a good external lookout, had started fiddling with the fuel cocks against my instructions and had failed to notice two things: that the aircraft had gone slightly out of trim and the height lock had disengaged itself.
 The aircraft had then entered a descent, gentle and barely perceptible at first, which caused the speed to increase rapidly, which in turn caused the nose to drop further.